 Do I Still Have to Pay Insurance If My Car Is Totaled?

-You must keep your insurance until the car’s total loss status is declared and the title is transferred.
+You must pay your insurance premium until the car’s total loss status is declared and the title is transferred.
 After this, the insurance can be canceled.

 If you keep the vehicle prior to the salvage, local laws may require liability coverage.

-What If I Was Injured in My Automobile Accident?
+What If I Was Injured in the Automobile Accident?

 If you sustained injuries in the accident that was caused by another party’s negligence, seek immediate medical attention.
 Document all medical treatments and medications, as these records can be instrumental in boosting the value of your claim.